mewil/tailscale-ingress-controller/README.md

 * Deploy controller with an additional environment variable ``TCP_SERVICES_CONFIGMAP`` set to the name of the newly created ConfigMap.

 ## Future Work
-- Store Tailscale state in a Kubernetes Secret
 - Support Ingress Classes
 - High Availability